PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-07 05:25:07
+Last updated: 2024-04-07 05:25:40
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow